-- We aim to provide for all children so that they achieve their full potential. - We identify which children or groups of children are under-achieving and take steps to improve their attainment through LSA and SENCO support and interventions - More able children are identified and suitable challenges provided.
+- We aim to provide for all children so that they achieve their full potential. - We identify which children or groups of children are under-achieving and take steps to improve their attainment through LSA and SENCO support and interventions. - Children that are more able are identified and suitable stretch and challenge is provided. - Our mastery approach to literacy means we ensure children are all abilities are provided with suitable challenges to enable children to apply skills in different contexts.